Flower Safety: Which Flowers to Avoid if the Recipient Has Pets

 Bright and sunny daffodils contain a substance called lycorine, which isn’t good for pets.
 Like tulips, the bulbs are the most dangerous part, but even a little nibble on the flowers or leaves can cause problems.

-- What to Watch For: Vomiting, diarrhea, tummy pain.
-In very rare, severe cases, you might see heart rhythm problems or breathing difficulties.
+• What to watch for: Vomiting, diarrhoea, and tummy pain.
+In rare severe cases, heart rhythm problems or breathing difficulties.

 4. Chrysanthemums (A.K.A.
 “Mums” – Pretty, but a Bit Sneaky)